Haßloch

-Haßloch (/de/) is a municipality in the Bad Dürkheim district in Rhineland-Palatinate, Germany.
+Haßloch (/de/) is a large village in the Bad Dürkheim district in Rhineland-Palatinate, Germany.
 Unlike most municipalities in the district, it does not belong to any Verbandsgemeinde – a type of collective municipality.
 It lies near the Mannheim/Ludwigshafen built-up area.
 The municipality has grown out of a single centre and is thus sometimes styled “Germany’s biggest village”.
 Haßloch is the Bad Dürkheim district's biggest municipality, exceeding even the namesake district seat.
 The village has at its disposal well developed infrastructure with educational and shopping facilities; the region's surrounding centres can in the main be reached within 20 minutes.

 Geography

 Location

 Haßloch lies east of Neustadt an der Weinstraße and is part of the Rhine-Neckar urban agglomeration southwest of Mannheim and Ludwigshafen.
 It also lies on the Mannheim–Kaiserslautern line.
 At the municipality's northern limit runs Autobahn A 65, and from there it is 25 km to either Ludwigshafen or Mannheim.
 Haßloch is on the whole a continuous built-up area, although Haßloch's southeasternmost neighbourhood, the Wehlachsiedlung, lies somewhat apart from the main centre.